c-jai/cmpe-202/lab9/README.md

 # Java solution and Java Lambda solution

+- I have implemented the Strategy pattern using Java and Lambda expression.
+Game characters like king, queen, knight etc can use any one weapon at a time, however they can change their weapons throughout the game.
+Thus the game characters can change their weapon strategies runtime.

 - As we can see from the code, in case of Java implementation (without Lambda expressions), we have created an interface “WeaponBehaviour” and its implementation classes “AxeBehaviour”, “SwordBehaviour”, “PoisonBehaviour”.
 - The implementation classes provide implementation for the method “useWeapon()” provided by the WeaponBehaviour interface.
 Since WeaponBehaviour has only one method i.e. useWeapon(), it is a functional interface.